Cast Aluminum vs Cast Iron – How Does the Newcomer Stack Up?

 4. Set your oven to 375 degrees F. Put down a sheet of foil and place your cookware upside down on the middle rack, overtop of it.

 Cast iron cookware doesn’t take a lot of effort to maintain.
-Once it is seasoned—and then seasoned occasionally after that—all you need to do after use is wipe it off with a damp cloth and very mild soap because cast iron is naturally non-stick.
+Once it is seasoned—and then seasoned occasionally after that—all you need to do after use is wipe it off with a damp cloth and mild soap because cast iron is naturally nonstick.

-• Always refer to the manufacturer’s instructions since coatings may differ and have different cleaning requirements
+• Always refer to the manufacturer’s instructions since coatings can differ and have different cleaning requirements.

-And when storing your pots and pans keep in mind they are somewhat fragile and will scratch and dent.
-Don’t be forcing them into your messy, cramped pots and pans cupboard without care.
+And when storing your pots and pans, keep in mind they are somewhat fragile and will scratch and dent.
+Please don’t force them into your messy, cramped pots and pans cupboard without care.

-As far as cast iron goes, assuming your cookware is kept well seasoned, you should be able to cook anything.
-But there are still lots of websites that say nope, you shouldn’t cook this or that.
-Then there is an equal number of sites that “debunk” these claims as silly and give reasons why.
+As far as cast iron goes, assuming your cookware is well seasoned, you should be able to cook anything.

-Acidic food is strongly discouraged for cast aluminum, since this will cause even greater leaching and a breakdown of the nonstick or anodizing process.
+Acidic food is strongly discouraged for cast aluminum since it will cause even greater leaching and a nonstick or anodizing process breakdown.

 You should choose cast iron if: